-EU consumer groups slam 'manipulative' video game spending tactics
+EU Consumer Groups Slam 'Manipulative' Video Game Spending Tactics

-European consumer groups on Thursday accused the world's biggest video game companies of "purposefully tricking" consumers, including children, to push them to spend more.
+European consumer groups on Thursday accused the world's biggest video game companies of“purposefully tricking” consumers, including children, to push them to spend more on in-game purchases.

 Video games are wildly popular in Europe where more than half the population are players, according to industry figures published last month.